19hours/sg-statutes/Acts/Income Tax Act.md

 (e) market research or sales promotion;

-(f) routine modifications or changes to materials, devices, products, processes or production methods;
+(f) routine modifications or changes to materials, devices, products, processes or production methods; or

-(g) cosmetic modifications or stylistic changes to materials, devices, products, processes or production methods; or
+(g) cosmetic modifications or stylistic changes to materials, devices, products, processes or production methods;

-(h) development of a computer software that is not intended to be sold, rented, leased, licensed or hired to 2 or more persons who are not related parties (within the meaning of subsection (3)) to each other, and to the person who develops the software or on whose behalf the development of the software is undertaken;
+(h) [Deleted by Act 29 of 2012 wef Y/A 2012 & Sub Ys/A]

 “research and development organisation” means a body or an organisation which provides research and development services for any trade or business;